 Q: I have a large silver maple that has a full canopy of leaves and looks very healthy on top, but has several mushroom conks growing on the trunk, and some obvious trunk decay on one side of the tree.
 It is close to my house and deck.

 Several tree companies (2 were certified arborists) have told me it has to come down.
-One tree guy told me I could possibly save it by using Bayer Tree & Shrub.

 Is there any harm in trying this since it still has all it’s leaves and looks very healthy?
 Is there any way to know how severe the internal trunk damage is?